 It is also crucial to tap into the right social media platforms and ensure that your company’s online and social media presence reflects the brand.

-3. Be an Autonomous Company
+3. Be an autonomous company

 Contractual workers are usually students or hustlers who wish to work on their gig projects during their free time.
 Since freelancing is often a mere side hustle for them, they expect their clients to be flexible with their project requirements.